Double-estimation-friendly inference for high-dimensional misspecified models: Low dimensions

-\end{itemize} Condition (Y1) formalises the particular form of the linear model we assume here (under the null-hypothesis), which includes the normal linear model, for example, but is rather more general.
-Condition (Y2) would typically be satisfied if the rows of $(\mb X, \mb Z)$ were i.i.d.\ for example, but is much weaker.
-Indeed we could typically expect the numerator and denominator in the expectation to both be of constant order, so the pre-factor of $1/\sqrt{n}$ should easily drive the quantity to 0.
-We also introduce the following. \begin{itemize} \item[(X1), (X2)] The equivalent of (Y1) and (Y2) above but with $\mb X$ replaced with $\mb Y$ and vice versa. \end{itemize} The Theorem below shows that $T_{\OLS}$ has a DEF property. \begin{thm} Suppose assumption (A1) holds.
-If either (X1) and (X2) or (Y1) and (Y2) hold, then under the null hypothesis that $\mb X \ci \mb Y | \mb Z$, we have $T_{\OLS} \indist \mathcal{N}(0, 1)$. \end{thm} The result may be viewed as a consequence of the close relationship between the $t$-statistic above and the partial correlation
+satisfies $A_n \inprob 0$. \end{itemize} Condition (Y1) formalises the particular form of the linear model we assume here (under the null-hypothesis), which includes the normal linear model, for example, but is rather more general.
+Condition (Y2) enforces that no individual residual is too extreme.
+Indeed, it is sufficient that $\max_i R_i / \|\mb R\|_2 \inprob 0$.
+This would typically be satisfied if the rows of $(\mb X, \mb Z)$ were i.i.d.\ for example, but is much weaker.
+We also introduce the following. \begin{itemize} \item[(X$j$)] The equivalent of (Y$j$) above but with $\mb X$ replaced with $\mb Y$ and vice versa, for $j \in \{1,2\}$. \end{itemize} The Theorem below shows that $T_{\OLS}$ has a DEF property. \begin{thm} Suppose $p/n \to 0$.
+If either (X1) and (X2) or (Y1) and (Y2) hold, then under the null hypothesis that $\mb X \ci \mb Y \,|\, \mb Z$, we have $T_{\OLS} \indist \mathcal{N}(0, 1)$. \end{thm} The result may be viewed as a consequence of the close relationship between the $t$-statistic above and the partial correlation